dx-ted-emea/iot-labs/lab1-energy monitor/Nitrogen.md

 In this example we will be making use of the MQTT bridge allows lower capability devices that can only send or recieve MQTT messages to participate in the Nitrogen ecosystem.

+## TODO: Add in more explantion about AzureEventHubManager.js try to break down what its doing ##

 ## Pre-requisites ##

 - create an account at [http://nitrogen.io](http://nitrogen.io)